JoelRobbinsAI/thinking_partner/README.md

 Canonical Memory
 ```

+The Cognitive Engine operates independently of the Conversation Interface.

 ---

-## Scheduler
+# Scheduler

 The Scheduler is the heartbeat of the Cognitive Engine.

 It coordinates cognitive jobs sequentially.

-The scheduler does not use wall-clock slots to select individual jobs.
-Each job must complete before the next job begins.
+The scheduler does not select jobs independently based on wall-clock slots.
+Each job completes before the next job begins.

 The current development sequence is: